sjroma/sjroma.github.io/frontendnotes/fenotes.md

 `<p>This is the content of the paragraph element.</p>`

 #### HTML attributes
 An attribute defines a property for an element.
-It consists of an attribute/value pair and appears within the element’s start tag.
-An element’s start tag may contain any number of space separated attribute/value pairs.
+It consists of an attribute/value pair and appears within the element's start tag.
+An element's start tag may contain any number of space separated attribute/value pairs.
-The most popular misuse of the term “tag” is referring to `alt` attributes as “alt tags”.
+The most popular misuse of the term "tag" is referring to `alt` attributes as "alt tags".
 There is no such thing in HTML. `alt` is an attribute, not a tag.
 `<img src="foobar.gif" alt="A foo can be balanced on a bar by placing its fubar on the bar's foobar.">`

 ### Flexbox & CSS Grid